Chamber Structure and Wallcrossing in The ADHM Theory of Curves I: Categorical formulation

 \subsection{An abelian subcategory of ADHM quiver sheaves}

-Let $X$ be a scheme over an infinite field $K$ of characteristic $0$ and let $(M_1, M_2)$ be fixed invertible sheaves on $X$.
+Let $X$ be a scheme over a $K$ over $\IC$ and let $(M_1, M_2)$ be fixed invertible sheaves on $X$.
 Set $M=M_1\otimes_X M_2$ and suppose there is a fixed isomorphism $M\simeq K_X^{-1}$ as in the previous section.
 ADHM quiver sheaves on $X$ are $(M_1,M_2)$-twisted representations of an ADHM quiver in the abelian category of quasi-coherent sheaves on $X$.
 Such objects have been considered in the literature in \cite{dimred,HKquivers,homquiv,szendroi-2005,modquivers}.
 Basically ADHM quiver sheaves are defined by the same data as ADHM sheaves except that the framing data $E_\infty$ is not fixed.
 More precisely we have \begin{defi} $(i)$ An ADHM quiver sheaf on $X$ is a collection $\CE=(E,E_\infty,\Phi_{1,2}, \phi,\psi)$ where $E,E_\infty$ are coherent $\CO_X$-modules and

 are morphisms of $\CO_X$-modules satisfying the ADHM relation.

 $(ii)$ A morphism between two ADHM quiver sheaves $\CE$, $\CE'$ is a pair $(\xi,\xi_\infty)$ of morphisms of $\CO_X$-modules

 satisfying the obvious compatibility conditions with the data $(\Phi_{1,2},\phi,\psi)$, $(\Phi_{1,2}', \phi', \psi')$.